The Incredible Story Behind The Barbie As Rapunzel Video Game

 The findings from this research were fed back into how the products were developed.
 “The products were really designed for the end user.
 It was User Experience before there was User Experience.”
 This user-focused approach paid off.
 Barbie Fashion Designer, an idea first pitched by the daughter of a Mattel executive, was the gamechanger for Mattel Media.

-“Between that October and the following year, we went from having zero revenue to having $100 million in revenue from Barbie titles.
+“Between that October and the following year, we went from having zero revenue to having $US100 ($139) million in revenue from Barbie titles.
 That made Mattel notice us,” Cynthia (“Hero”) Woll said.

 The Worst Game We Made